Seteeri/Particle/snippets/notes/PARTICLE.md

     * Create function to calculate bounds of a pair [Done]
     * Position new particle based on the ref's layout [Done]
       * Must calculate previous item [Done]
+    * Move pointer semantically fwd and back [Done]
+    * Handle layout when moving to inner list
+    * When updating sublist, update superlists
+      * Insert anywhere in list
+      * Traverse "*part-lsts"
+      * This can result in slow updates, so lists should be done outside the list then merged in
     * Implement doubly-linked particles
     * Refactor cmds